QED0711/craigslist-notifier/README.md

 ## Cloning and General Information

-This application was built with ruby version 2.5.1, and rails version 5.2.1
+This application was built with ruby version 2.5.1, and rails version 5.2.1.
+The following instructions assume that you have these versions of ruby and rails installed.

-To clone the application, run:
+To clone the application and install its dependencies, run:

 ```
-git clone
+$ git clone git@github.com:QED0711/craigslist-notifier.git
+$ cd criagslist-notifier
+$ bundle install
 ```

 ## Installing Dependencies